-For all of the foregoing reasons as well as those set forth in comments submitted by the CDW, AGC urges the Department to withdraw its proposed rule governing representation-case proceedings.
+For all of the foregoing reasons as well as those set forth in comments submitted by the CDW, AGC urges the Department to withdraw its proposed rule re-interpreting the "advice exemption" of the LMRDA.
 We thank the Department for considering our views and are available to provide additional information on the issues presented should the Department desire any.